jorgebucaran/hyperapp/README.md

 ## Getting started

 Our first example is a counter that can be incremented or decremented.
-This is not a real world application, but we're not trying to build one either.
+This is far from a real world application, but we're just getting started.
 The goal of this tutorial is to give you a taste of how Hyperapp works.
-The example shows you how to initialize the application state, wire actions to DOM events, and render HTML on the page.
+The example shows you how to initialize your application state, wire actions to user-triggered events, and render HTML on the page.

+Go ahead and paste the following code in a new HTML file.
+We'll break it down afterwards.

 ```html
 <!DOCTYPE html>